Daegu South Korea Travel Guide

 Major modern attractions are generally accessible.
 Older historical sites may have stairs or uneven terrain.

-The Korea Tourism Organization (KTO) website (english.visitkorea.or.kr) provides information about accessible travel within Korea, including specific city details.
-Local disability organizations might as well offer support, typically in Korean.
-A tour operator specializing in accessible travel needs to be considered for specialized assistance.
+The Korea Tourism Organization (KTO) website (english.visitkorea.or.kr) provides information on accessible travel within Korea, including specific city details.
+Local disability organizations might also offer support, typically in Korean.
+A tour operator specializing in accessible travel is something to think about for specialized assistance.